IFTA and IRP Records for Audit

 Before

-• Match mileage and fuel summaries to the audit period.
+• Match mileage and fuel summaries to the audit period and compare to ELD totals.

 During

-• Use IFTA or IRP records only when they answer the request.
+• Provide IFTA or IRP records only when the request specifically covers them.

 After

-• Review unit and jurisdiction records after equipment changes.
+• Update the unit list and jurisdiction records after any equipment changes.

-• Add portal ownership to the carrier contact list.
+• Add IFTA and IRP portal ownership to the carrier contact and credential sheet.

 Download